schombert/Project-Alice/docs/extensions.md

 ### Political party triggers

 Now you can turn on/off political parties, aside from the usual `start_date` and `end_date`.
-Remember that parties can be shared between countries.
+Remember that parties can be shared between countries, and that like other template types, tags you want this to apply to need an 'template = "test.txt"'- entry in their countries file.

 ```
 party = {